-3) Q. Is it acceptable to illustrate interest crediting rates for policies with large face amounts that are higher than interest crediting rates for policies with small face amounts?
+Q 3.3: Can companies illustrate interest crediting rates for policies with large face amounts higher than interest crediting rates for policies with small face amounts?
 Can illustrated nonguaranteed elements utilize an interest rate that is higher than the earned interest rate underlying the DCS?

 Section 3.5 ...
-In performing the self-support test for a policy form, the actuary may test the underwriting classification and policyholder choice factors in aggregate if, in the actuary's professional judgment, such combinations would be appropriate.
-If testing is done in the aggregate, the actuary should select for the distribution between underwriting classes and policyholder choices that are based on actual experience, if available, recognizing possible shifts in distribution towards any portions of the business that do not meet the self-supporting test in their own right....
+When performing the self-support test for a policy form, the actuary may test the underwriting classification and policyholder choice factors in aggregate if, in the actuary's professional judgment and subject to the limitations of AG 49, such combinations would be appropriate.
+If testing is done in the aggregate, the actuary should select for the distribution between underwriting classes and policyholder choices that are based on actual experience, if available, recognizing possible shifts in distribution toward any portions of the business that do not meet the self-supporting test in their own right c. any inconsistencies between illustrated nonguaranteed elements for new policies and similar in-force policies;

 Section 4.1 ...
-The certification should disclose the following:...
+The certification should disclose the following: ...